Johnson says he’ll tell Trump: Hands off UK health service

 The Conservative prime minister is keen to forge a strong relationship with the Republican president, who has called the British leader “a really good man.”

-But Johnson told reporters flying with him to New York that he would tell Trump “that when we do a free trade deal, we must take sure that the (National Health Service) is not on the table, that we do not in any way prejudice or jeopardize our standards on animal welfare and food hygiene in the course of that deal, and that we open up American markets.”
+But Johnson told reporters flying with him to New York that he would tell Trump “that when we do a free trade deal, we must make sure that the (National Health Service) is not on the table, that we do not in any way prejudice or jeopardize our standards on animal welfare and food hygiene in the course of that deal, and that we open up American markets.”

+He also said the U.S. would have to accept British lamb and beef, which are barred, and lower tariffs on manufactured British goods.

 Opponents of Brexit fear the NHS — an overstretched but much-loved institution founded in 1948 to provide free health care to all Britons — will be opened to private U.S. firms as part of trade negotiations.
 They also have suggested Britain may have to accept chlorine-washed chicken, a U.S. poultry industry practice that is banned in the European Union.